openspending/community.openspending.org/meta/contribute/index.md

 In order to contribute, you need a little insight of how things work under the hood.
-We’re not going to go into too much detail here, but the are three components you need some understanding of.
+We’re not going to go into too much detail here, but these are the three components you need some understanding of:

-- Github
+- GitHub
 - Jekyll
 - Markdown

-### Github
+### GitHub

 #### What is it?